-Open a dataset as a pandas data frame
+to_dataframe: Convert a dataset to a pandas data frame

 - decode_times (boolean) Set to False if you do not want xarray to decode the times prior to conversion to data frame.
 Default is True. - kwargs (kwargs) Optional arguments to be sent to subset.